Lakshadweep in India

-Tourists enjoy sun bathing on the white sand beaches and also water sporting like swimming in the calm lagoons.
+Tourists enjoy sunbathing on the white sand beaches and also water sports like swimming in the calm lagoons.
 There is also a museum which has various species of fishes and different types of shells.
 To the South of the Island is the Chicken Neck Point which is absolutely wonderful to do some water sports activities like scuba diving and snorkelling.
 For any other water sports activities one can visit Dolphin Dive centre at Kavaratti.
-One can enjoy boating and see the beautiful coral reefs by travelling in glass bottom boat.
+One can enjoy boating and see the beautiful coral reefs by travelling in a glass bottom boat.

 nearest domestic airport is Agatti Island and the nearest International airport

-known as gateway to Lakshadweep, Agatti island is a beautiful Island. it has domestic airport and hence connects to
+known as the gateway to Lakshadweep, Agatti island is a beautiful Island.
+It has a domestic airport and hence connects to

 other parts of India.
-It is located at a distance of around 450 Km form Kochi
+It is located at a distance of around 450 Km from Kochi

 and is towards the west of Kavaratti Island.
 Agatti Island is around 8 km long